SteveValanch/python-datascience-summerproj/PLANME.md

 The big questions:
 1. What will our speculation data be? (first suggestion is mentionings of currency by name on social media) 1a.
-RAW DATA: Twitter will be best, use of hashtags and relatively short text to be processed.
+RAW DATA: Twitter will be best, use of hashtags and relatively short text to be processed, using Tweepy package for python
   1b.
 Raw data from twitter will be processed into a database to be kept as simple as possible. definitely
       we will need a table for tweets, and a table for network nodes (users), then later on we need data for the movements of the markets, but this will come much later